VReippainen/hevy-mcp-server/README.md

 - **get-exercises**: Get comprehensive exercise data sorted by frequency of use, with optional filtering by name and date range.
 Returns also actual and estimated 1RM.
 - **get-routines**: Retrieve your saved workout routines

+## Workout Prompt Builder

+The server includes a smart workout prompt builder that:
+- Analyzes your most frequently used exercises and their estimated 1RMs
+- Lists your saved workout routines with detailed exercise information
+- Helps AI assistants create personalized workout recommendations based on your history

+## Resource Documentation

+The server provides comprehensive documentation of all available tools and their parameters through a dedicated resource endpoint.
+This documentation includes:
+- Detailed parameter descriptions
+- Valid parameter ranges and defaults
+- Example usage scenarios

 ### Obtaining Your Hevy API Key

 To get your Hevy API key, visit the [Hevy API Documentation](https://api.hevyapp.com/docs/#/) and follow the authentication instructions.
 You'll need to sign up for API access through the Hevy developer portal.